-- Store them inside your storage case (so they are ready to use again). - Choose a cool, dry location, away from heat and moisture.
-Avoid direct sunlight if you can. - Ensure you can easily find your hearing aids - and your kids and pets cannot.
+- Store them inside your storage case or charger (plugged in or powered, so they're ready to use again). - Choose a cool, dry location, away from heat and moisture.
+Avoid direct sunlight if you can. - Ensure you can easily find your hearing aids and your kids and pets cannot.
 A nightstand or dresser spot is ideal.